Wednesday, November 13, 2024

 Monday, February 26, 2024

-Technology, our frennemy
+Technology, our frenemy

 Yesterday I visited a friend and showed him how to use the FamilySearch Memories app to easily record short stories for his grandchildren, They love his stories.
 He is a Metis elder and knows lots of stories.